da-the-dev/b-r-u-h-Discord-bot/README.md

 #### Can I use this bot?

 Not yet.
-I removed the link for the sake of avoiding confusion.
-Since I want to add language support, I will have to create a settings menu and store the configurations for each server.
-This is a big task I'll need to work on I'm working on the bot, and hopefully, one day b r u h Discord bot would be popular.
+I removed the link for a while.
+Multiple language support is a tricky thing to do and it takes some time and thinking.
+It's a big task that might I hope that one day b r u h Discord bot would be popular.

 #### Can I use your code?